Gmina Kamienica

 Gmina Kamienica is a rural gmina (administrative district) in Limanowa County, Lesser Poland Voivodeship, in southern Poland.
 Its seat is the village of Kamienica, which lies approximately 16 km south of Limanowa and 62 km south-east of the regional capital Kraków.

 The gmina covers an area of 96.11 km2, and as of 2023 its total population is 7,842.

 Villages

-Gmina Kamienica contains the villages and settlements of Kamienica, Szczawa, Zalesie, Zasadne and Zbludza.
+Gmina Kamienica contains the villages and settlements of Kamienica, Zalesie, Zasadne and Zbludza.

 Neighbouring gminas

 Gmina Kamienica is bordered by the gminas of Dobra, Łącko, Łukowica, Mszana Dolna, Niedźwiedź, Nowy Targ, Ochotnica Dolna and Słopnice.